MatthewDavidMiller/scripts/README.md

 openwrt_install_packages.sh - Simple script to install some packages in OpenWrt.

 openwrt_restrict_luci_access.sh - Simple script to limit access to luci gui as well as redirect http to https.

+secure_ssh_access.sh - A bash script that changes the configuration for ssh to not allow password authentication and enables key based authentication.
+Also disables root login over ssh.

 setup wsl gui.sh - Simple bash script to setup the xserver in Windows Subsystem for Linux.